 And even once those patents expire (as some already have), it will still take competing brands a while to catch up in terms of these key features.

-Wacom products also have wireless kits to unclutter your desk and make your tablet more portable.
+Wacom products also have wireless kits to unclutter your desk and make your drawing tablet more portable.

 When you’re deciding which Wacom digital art tablet to go for, the first thing to think about is which line to select.